 Health Education and Counseling

 College Prep's counseling and health education programs demonstrate our commitment to comprehensive support of our students.
-As part of this support, the school has a full-time Health Educator/Counselor, Ayize Jama-Everett, who is available to students, their parents, faculty, and staff for brief counseling, referral, and consultation.
+As part of this support, the school has a full-time counselor, Gabrielle Holder, who is available to students, their parents, faculty, and staff for brief counseling, referral, and consultation.
 The counselor works collaboratively as a participant in many aspects of school programming: health education, retreat development and implementation, the freshman Connections and Advisory Program (CAP), and sophomore health.
 The counselor also meets once with all freshmen and new students as part of their transition to College Prep.
 Students may self-refer to counseling or be referred by teachers, administrators, or advisors.

-Senior Mentors and Retreaters help freshmen and transfer students adjust to high school life.
-After all, they were freshmen once, too!
-At the beginning of the year, groups of seniors and freshmen are paired up.
-Freshmen can go to these seniors with questions, to share experiences, and learn the ins and outs of life at College Prep.
+Senior Mentors and Retreaters help freshmen and transfer students adjust to high school life at College Prep.
+After all, they were freshmen or transfers once, too!
+At the beginning of the year, groups of seniors and new students are paired up.
+New students can go to these seniors with questions, to share experiences, and learn the ins and outs of life at College Prep.
 Our Senior Mentors and Retreaters all go through an extensive leadership training program and also help develop and co-facilitate our freshmen and sophomore retreats.

 The assumption underlying the advisor system is that there are many matters concerning a student's life at school about which the student needs adult advice and that this advice is best given in a direct and personal manner.
 The advisor's principal tasks are: to provide comprehensive guidance, to facilitate communication among the advisee's teachers, to serve as an advocate for advisees, and to act as liaisons between parents and the school.
 Advisors follow the academic progress of their advisees and assist them in all areas of their relationship to the school.

-Class Advisors are an additional level of advising with their primary focus being to advocate for an entire grade.
-The class advisors help coordinate class-wide activities and manage stress levels on a macro scale.
+Each grade level has a class advocate who helps coordinate class-wide activities and manage stress levels on a macro scale.
 For example, when many students are impacted by multiple exams at the same time, the class advisor will coordinate with the teachers to make changes to the exam schedule.
 Our advocates also play a central role in our advising program by being liaisons to the school administration, leading grade level meetings, and as a retreat participant.